What is Autocorrelation?

 If the price of a stock with strong positive autocorrelation has been increasing for several days, the analyst can reasonably estimate the future price will continue to move upward in the recent future days.
 The analyst may buy and hold the stock for a short period of time to profit from the upward price movement.

 The autocorrelation analysis only provides information about short-term trends and tells little about the fundamentals of a company.
 Therefore, it can only be applied to support the trades with short holding periods.

-CFI offers the (upcoming) Business Intelligence & Data Analyst (BIDA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Autocorrelation.
 To keep learning and advancing your career, the following resources will be helpful: